Demand for flights out of Bahamas still high for evacuees

 There are 44 reportedly dead.

-Residents stood for hours on the tarmac at Treasure Key International Airport hoping to find a flight to Nassau and leave the Abacos, where nothing is left.
+Residents stood for hours on the tarmac at Treasure Cay International Airport hoping to find a flight to Nassau and leave the Abacos, where nothing is left.

-"There are communities that have been destroyed," said Mark Green administrator for the U.S. Agency for International Development.
+"There are communities that have been destroyed," Mark Green, administrator for the U.S. Agency for International Development, said.
 "Absolutely devastated.
-It is almost like a forced nuclear attack, so the needs in those areas are acute and they are immediate."
+It's almost like a forced nuclear attack, and so the needs in those areas are acute and they're immediate."

 Green and his team surveyed the damage, saying they are working closely with the Bahamian government and looking at all emergency needs.

-Shannon Taccaliate, a registered nurse who works at the Cleveland Clinic in Weston, said she discovered a mother and her two-week-old infant in Freeport just waiting for a flight to Nassau.
+Shannon Taccaliate, a registered nurse who works at the Cleveland Clinic in Weston, said she discovered a mother and her 2-week-old infant in Freeport, just waiting for a flight to Nassau.

-"They were actually U.S. citizens, so we were able to get them on a plane, and, a private plane to West Palm Beach," she said.
+"They were actually U.S. citizens, so we were able to get them on a plane -- a private plane -- to West Palm Beach," she said.
 "Two weeks old.
 I mean, the baby was in the sun all day."

 The minister of tourism and aviation in the Bahamas, Dionisio James D'Aguilar, said evacuees are still waiting to fly out.